fern-api/fern/README.md

 # Fern

 Define your API once.
-Get end-to-end type safety across clients, server stubs, and docs.
+Keep your server, SDKs, and docs in sync.

 [View our docs ➚](https://docs.buildwithfern.com/#/)